 Once you have set up a billing system, the next step is to look at how to increase collections in your system.
 The billing operation itself does not stand alone as the source of successful payment.
 The qualities required for successful collection exist in the agency's business and clinical processes and practices.
 Some of the non-billing influences that directly affect collections include:

 - Utilization management

+- Medical Necessity or Level of Care Guidelines

 - Compliance

+- Utilization Review: Tips from WPS

 - Metrics

 - Seeking contracts for your services

+- Credentialling

 Utilization Management